MatthiasWM/NewtonROMReader/README.md

 # NewtonROMReader

-This archeive contains the PCB layout and firmware source for my Apple Newton MessagePad ROM board reader/programmer.
+This archive contains the PCB layout and firmware source code for my Apple Newton MessagePad ROM board reader/programmer.

-The Newton ROM Reader reads the contents of Apple's MessagePad MP2x00 ROM boards.
-Besides the well know US and German ROM, we were able to read prototype ROM boards for further research.
+The Newton ROM Reader reads the contents of Apple MessagePad MP2x00 ROM boards.
+Besides the well known US and German ROM, this programmer can read prototype ROM boards for further research.

 Using the alternative Flash ROM Board, the ROM Reader can also program the